SumianVoice/TransVoice-Wiki/wiki/pages/resonance/index.md

 Likewise, it can be expanded to lower resonance.

 ## Twang*
 There are many ways to get a _"twangy"_ sound.
 It can encourage nasality so it's worth being aware of that.
 Twang adds upper frequency range information which means a brighter sound.
 It highlights parts of the voice around 2000-4000hz which is in the F2 range.
 It has a buzzy quality.
+This can add some brightness to a voice when added in very small amounts, so that we can go from a dark, soft sound to a bright crisp sound.
+It's especially useful when imitating low pitch bright voices, and getting loudness at medium to high pitch without adding vocal weight.

 Comparing not twangy meow sound with a twangy one:
 <audio controls> <source src="/audio/twang-meow-compare.ogg" type="audio/ogg"> Your browser does not support the audio element. </audio>